Candra0x6/Roca/web/CONTRACT_BINDINGS.md

 ## Overview

-This implementation provides comprehensive TypeScript bindings for all smart contracts in the Arisan+ platform, enabling type-safe interactions with wagmi v2 and viem v2.
+This implementation provides comprehensive TypeScript bindings for all smart contracts in the Roca platform, enabling type-safe interactions with wagmi v2 and viem v2.

 ## Features Implemented